This savory garlic farro recipe is a perfect alternative to rice or potatoes—simple to make, nutty and delicious!

-One of those days where all of a sudden it’s after 6 PM and thoughts about dinner aren’t even a blip on the horizon.
+One of those days where all of a sudden it’s after six o’clock and thoughts about dinner aren’t even a blip on the horizon.

 My daughter, who spent all evening outside until the lights came on, stopped playing with her friends long enough to ask for chicken noodle soup for dinner.

 - 1 garlic clove, smashed

 - 3 cups chicken broth